Jaisocx-Tools/Workspace/README.md

-**Updated**: Tuesday, the 23rd of September 2025
+**Updated**: Wednesday, the 24th of September 2025

 [docs/md/news.md](./docs/md/news.md)

-### WARNING renamed folders

-*Docker rebuild all services required.*

-The workaround to name infrastructure folders stating with dot in this project did hide the folders, and made not easy to copy the project folders and files.

-That is why I shall not name the folders starting with dot.
-This way of folders naming is used by the well known system software for infrastructure files.

 ###  WARNING about "Database Lost Unattended" when runs under Docker and then Docker conf was updated.

 *This Project is with a dockerized MYSQL DATABASE Instance.
 Before every git pull to update this project, even without checking whether Docker settings were changed, first do **MySQL db dump** and db dump **backup**.
 The dockerized db services sometimes can recreate a fresh and clean db instance, when some Docker config file was changed, and after "git pull && docker compose restart", too.*

 *I leave the above warning here for good for js developers, first learned docker and databases.*

-This ver of the Project does not rely on examples obtaining data from "database" docker service here. **No worries for now**.
+This ver of the Project does not rely on examples obtaining data from "database" docker service here.
+**No worries for now**.
 I knew once this docker option, and still work with databases.

 We for sure will have here nice examples published, rendering data from database with our Sites Tools.